 Traditionally, ricotta is made from the whey that’s leftover from making certain hard cheeses (like Romano).
 In other words, the watery byproduct from some cheese-making processes is turned into the delicious, short-lived ricotta.

-Because you can make delicious– if untraditional– ricotta at home with just milk and fresh lemon juice.
+You can make delicious, homemade ricotta with just milk and fresh lemon juice or vinegar.

 Can I Use the Leftover Whey?

-Since you’ll be curdling the milk with an acid (either lemon juice or vinegar), the resulting whey will be acid whey (or sour whey), which is different from the sweet whey you’d get from making hard cheese or yogurt.
+Since you’ll be curdling the milk with an acid (either lemon juice or vinegar), the resulting whey will be acid whey (or sour whey).

 - 4 cups milk (whole milk preferred) No ultra-pasteurized milk